nfriend/inspiral/gear_generator/README.md

 Holes can be specified by included `<circle>` elements inside a `<mask id="holes">` element.
 See the existing gear SVGs for examples of this.

+##### Center point

+The center point of the gear is specified using a `<circle id="center-point">` element.
+If this element is omitted, the center of the (final) image is assumed to be center of the gear.

 ## Troubleshooting/FAQ

 **The rotating gear is rendered on the wrong side of the fixed gear!**